-Another issue related to evidence is whether a performance measure focused on the process of administering a PROM could be considered for NQF endorsement.
-Typically, any assessment is quite distal to the outcome of interest.
-That is, there are multiple process steps between performing an assessment or collecting data and the outcome - i.e., review the data; interpret the data correctly; identify appropriate treatment options; discuss data, treatment options, and recommendations with patient; administer treatment.
-Assessment is necessary but not sufficient to influence outcomes; and the evidence generally will be focused on treatment rather than performing an assessment.
-NQF criteria and guidance indicate that outcomes and processes proximal to outcomes are preferred for performance measurement.
+Another issue is whether a performance measure focused on the process of administering a PROM could be considered for NQF endorsement.
+According to NQF criteria and prior guidance, outcomes and evidence-based processes proximal to outcomes are preferred for performance measurement.
+Typically, collecting data for assessment (e.g., lab value, vital signs, PROM) is quite distal to the outcome of interest.
+That is, there are multiple process steps between performing an assessment or collecting assessment data and the outcome - i.e., review the data; interpret the data correctly; identify appropriate treatment options; discuss data, treatment options, and recommendations with the patient; administer treatment according to protocol.
+Assessment is necessary but not sufficient to influence outcomes; and the evidence for the link between an assessment and outcome generally will only be indirect.
+Most evidence is typically focused on the link between the assessment value (e.g., BP >140/90) or treatments and the desired outcomes.
 However, NQF criteria do allow for an exception to the evidence criterion.